nehathakor/visualvibes/README.md

 <img src="https://github.com/nehathakor/visualvibes/assets/130857613/f676fae4-f3ed-4115-b689-b70149f88cb7" width="130" height="260">
 <img src="https://github.com/nehathakor/visualvibes/assets/130857613/ec36693d-83c1-4281-9f64-ea50150e4a23" width="130" height="260">

-## Note

-This website is set up to run on a local server.
-For development or testing purposes, follow the instructions above.
-Updates and enhancements are planned for the future.
-If you encounter any issues or have questions, feel free to reach out.

 ## Contact

 For any questions or feedback, feel free to reach out: